 Both of these cities are equally cool with buzzing nightlife and underground restaurants.

-To the north of Twin Cities lies Brainerd, one of the largest cities in Northern Minnesota.
 Its shores are dotted with restaurants, shops, parks, and hiking trails.
 Hike off on a Brainerd Golf Trail course and have the best time with your family.

 If you think you might enjoy a theatre night, head to one of Minneapolis theatres, such as the Guthrie that lies in a complex on the Mississippi River.